bencorrado/bluez-bencorrado/docs/faq.md

 ## I cannot connect to an already paired device after reboot or long idle time

-The Bluetooth devices that required user-confirmation during the pairing procedure will require the pairig agent to re-connect after they have been disconnected.
+The Bluetooth devices that required user-confirmation during the pairing procedure will require the pairing agent to re-connect after they have been disconnected.

 Note that the reason for disconnection might be power-cycling the Ubuntu Core